munners17/python-flask-app/README.md

 #### Task: Create a Template
-1. Create a new template file (show_d.html) that prints out a destination name of your choosing when accessing this URL: `localhost:5000/destinations`
+1. Create a new template file (show_d.html) that displays a Diveshop destination name of your choosing when accessing this URL: `localhost:5000/destinations`

 ### Accessing the Database

-Flask extends a library that allows for connecting to a database, SQLAlchemy: https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/
+Flask extends the SQLAlchemy library that allows for connecting to a database named : https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/

 You will be able to execute SQL querires and receive the results programatically (similar to your DataGrip client).

+Use the `SQLALCHEMY_DATABASE_URI` configuration of the Flask object to designate the location and credentials of your mariaDBMS and database name.
+Note the the docker containers can identify themselves over the Docker network using DNS where their address is <container-name>.<network-name>.
+In this case, our mariaDB container can be identified using `mariadb-diveshop.db-network`

-First, update the python app (index.py) to connect to your Diveshop database via SQLAlchemy by adding the following lines:
+First, update the web app to connect to your Diveshop database via SQLAlchemy.
+Replace the first 2 lines in **index.py** with the following:
 ```
 from flask import Flask,render_template, request, redirect
 from flask_sqlalchemy import SQLAlchemy

 app = Flask(__name__)
 app.config['SQLALCHEMY_DATABASE_URI'] = 'mysql+pymysql://root:mypass@mariadb-diveshop.db-network/Diveshop'
 db = SQLAlchemy(app)

 @app.route("/database")
-def index():
+def db():
    result = db.engine.execute("SELECT DATABASE()")
    names = [row[0] for row in result]
    return names[0]

 ```

 `Diveshop` should be displayed when accessing : http://127.0.0.1:5000/database

 ### List Customers in the Database